Terri Fenno - The impetus for Right at Home of Greater Cincinnati and Northern Kentucky

 In her spare time she loves gardening, reading, cooking and spending time with her family.

-Karen McCoy is the Manager of Administrative Services for Right at Home.
+Karen McCoy is the Director of Administrative Services for Right at Home.

 Karen’s responsibilities include health insurance management, 401K administration, purchasing, accounts payable and accounts receivable, general accounting, and payroll/billing.